 Entry-level wines cost around 15 USD per bottle of 750ml, while better styles cost 20 to 25 USD.
 Try these styles:

-For sparkling wine lovers, Asti is a must-know, although it isn’t a high-end beverage.
-But because it’s sweet, light, and low in alcohol, it’s a great sparkling wine for many different occasions.
+For sparkling wine lovers, Asti is a must-know, although it is not a high-end beverage.
+But because it is sweet, light, and low in alcohol, it is a great sparkling wine for many different occasions.
 Having a bottle ready for a spontaneous toast never is a bad idea.
 Make sure to try its semi-sparkling cousin as well to get the full round trip of Piedmont’s sparkling wines.